 Lego’s North American Headquarters

 None of this says that Lego doesn’t give Americans jobs.
 While the manufacturing goes to Mexico, the company does keep its North American headquarters in Enfield, Connecticut, the location where they previously had a factory.
 Across all of its locations, they employ 1,450 workers.
-This means that their total workforce accounts for roughly seven percent within the United States.
+This means that 7 percent of their total American workforce is located here.

 Enfield, Connecticut, has served as the North American headquarters of Legos since 1996.
 Still, they no longer do production in Enfield.